joostkremers/ebib/docs/ebib-manual.md

 citation of the form `[@Jones1992]` and `year`, which inserts `[-@Jones1992]`.
 Since these are the only types of citations that Pandoc Markdown knows, you shouldn’t need to change anything.

-In Org buffers, citations are inserted in the form `[[ebib:<key>][<description>]]`.
-You are prompted for the description.
-A default description is provided, which you can accept by pressing `RET`.
-The default description is created by the function in `ebib-citation-description-function` and defaults to the combination of author name and publication year.
-If you use this type of Org link, you may want to load the `org-ebib` package, which allows you to open Ebib with `org-open-at-point` (by default bound to `C-c C-o`).
-This package also enables you to create Org links to Ebib entries with `org-store-link`.

 Ebib also provides a way to insert citations into a buffer from within Ebib.
 If you’re in the index buffer and press `i`, Ebib asks you for a